 Whenever Dhanna raised the topic, his master told him that he was unworthy and unfit.
 He told Dhanna that elaborate procedures and rituals were needed to worship God and that since Dhanna was not a brahmin he had little chance.
 Dhanna was disappointed but not disheartened.

-He kept serving his master and pleaded at every opportunity to have a shaligrama.
+He kept on serving his master and pleaded at every opportunity to have a shaligrama.
 Ultimately, his master thought that there was no harm in giving him just any other stone; Dhanna wouldn’t know the difference anyway, he thought.
 So, he gave him an ordinary rock.

 Dhanna thanked his master and genuinely believed the stone to be a saligrama sila.
 He asked his master the method of worship.
 The master said, “Just offer him food twice a day and bathe him and so forth.
-In summary, treat him like a living entity, like your very own, your God!”.
+In summary, treat him like a living entity, like your very own, as your God!”
 Dhanna, obviously, took to abiding.

 Tears of love and devotion started trickling down Dhanna’s face.
-He sat there motionless calling out for Krishna, not using any Vedic mantras but in his own language.
+He sat there motionless calling out for Krishna, not using any Vedic mantras but his own language.
 Many hours ticked by.
 Pangs of hunger were shooting like poisoned arrows in his stomach.
 He decided to persist.
 It almost became a battle between his resolve and God’s grace.
-Food started to go stale.
+The food started to go stale.
 One after the other, eight days passed.
 Dhanna was as good as dead; almost breathing his last.

 Gallons of tears, thousands of calls, eight sunsets, and almost two hundred hours later, Krishna manifested his form in front of Dhanna.
 Krishna, in His glory, with that most charismatic smile, with that maddening fragrance that emitted naturally from Him, with those eyes that contained the brilliance of a million suns, that radiance on his face like that of infinite full moons, sat right next to Dhanna.
 He started eating the chapatis.
 Dhanna watched unblinking; he was not surprised though, for, his faith and resolve underscored his belief of Krishna actually partaking of his offerings.

 Krishna took one chapati and ate it.
 Dhanna was overjoyed.
 Krishna took another.
 And then another.
-The God had manifested to satisfy His devotee.
+God had manifested to satisfy His devotee.
 The King of the Kings, the One who dined in great majesty, was sitting on the floor eating His devotee’s offerings.

-After Krishna had three chapatis and He was ready to take the fourth one, Dhanna, looking askance, held His hand.
+After Krishna had eaten three chapatis and He was ready to take the fourth one, Dhanna, looking askance, held His hand.
 He told Krishna that he was very hungry too and that at least one chapati should be left for him, especially since he had not eaten for eight days straight.
 With a mellifluous and soft laugh Krishna put his divine hand on his devotee’s head.
 A billion darts of bliss pierced through his very being.
-Tens of finest dishes manifested right there and Krishna fed Dhanna from His own hands.
+Tens of the finest dishes manifested right there and Krishna fed Dhanna with His own hands.

 Resolve is the name of the living thought, the sublime emotion, that has gone beyond reason.
 Resolve, when accepted by the conscious mind becomes belief.
 Belief coupled with devotion gives birth to faith.
 And there is nothing that I know of that is unattainable with faith.
 However, faith alone does not suffice.
 The recipe of self realization requires faith plus other ingredients; for another time.
-One such is the devotional service.
+One such is devotional service.
 You can read about it here.